-Figure 10-23 Region Entrance Detection
+Figure 10-22 Region Entrance Detection 112

 - 2. Check the Enable checkbox to enable the function. - 3.
 Select the Region from the drop-down list for detection settings. - 4.
+Click Area Settings and click Draw Area button to start the area drawing. - Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - 6.
 Set the Max.
 Size and Min.
 Size for valid targets.
 Targets smaller or larger than the valid target size are not able to trigger detection.